jojobear13/shinpokered/README.md

   - Item evolutions having a level requirement is now supported
   - DelayFrame now manualy calls VBlank if it runs while the LCD is disabled
   - Status Screen now prints types from party struct data instead of species header
+- Blaine has a touched-up battle sprite so he doesn't look like an alien
+  - Snagged this off reddit, but original artist unknown (let me know if this is yours)
+- Greatly increased the speed and performance of spin tiles
+- You can now cut the grass in the plateau tileset
+- Initiating the Pokemon Tower rival battle will deactivate the following skippable rival battles
+  - The Cerulean encounter
+  - The SS Anne encounter
+- Increased the speed of the HP bar animation

 #Credits / Special Thanks